Mosquito (film)

-Mosquito (also known as Blood Fever) is a 1995 American science-fiction horror film directed by Gary Jones.
+Mosquito (also known as Blood Fever) is a 1994 American science fiction horror film directed by Gary Jones.
 The film features actor Gunnar Hansen, who portrayed the character Leatherface in the 1974 horror film The Texas Chain Saw Massacre, along with Ron Asheton, lead guitarist for the band the Stooges.
 The film has earned a cult following since its release.

 Plot

 An alien spacecraft crashes down in a U.S. national park.
 A mosquito sucks the blood of the craft's deceased extraterrestrial pilot, causing the insect to mutate to an abnormally large size.
 While driving to a summer camp in the park, lovers Megan and Ray accidentally hit the mosquito.
 They get out of the vehicle, and Ray finds its severed proboscis in his car's radiator.
 Meanwhile, a park ranger named Hendricks is ordered by the park chief to spray gaseous mosquito repellent.

 Afterwards, three bank robbers, Earl, Junior, and Rex, stop in the park.
 Rex walks to an outhouse, where he encounters a giant mosquito.
 He runs from it, calling for help, and is accidentally shot by Junior.
-Earl kills the mosquito with a shotgun.
+Earl kills the mosquito with a Franchi SPAS-12 shotgun.
 Later, two park rangers are fishing when they are attacked by mosquitoes.
 One of the rangers has his eye gouged out by a mosquito; the other ranger falls off the boat into the water, and after swimming back to land, is killed when a mosquito stabs him with its proboscis.

 That night, a couple is having sex in a tent.
 When the man leaves the tent to urinate, one of the mosquitoes enters the tent and impales the woman through one of her buttocks; her lover is then attacked.
 The next morning, Ray meets a meteorologist named Parks, who drives Ray and Megan to the park.
 Parks is searching for a meteorite that reportedly landed in the park.
 Parks' radiation monitor begins detecting radioactivity, and they track the source to the boat containing the dead fishing ranger.
 They drive to the park to notify the police, where they find the park's rangers and visitors to have all been killed.

 They find the carcass of a mosquito, and Megan determines it to be of the species Aedes aegypti.
 A survivor named Hendricks informs the others that the park's electrical and communication systems were destroyed in the attack.
 The group plan to drive to a city for help, and they take a nearby RV, escaping a swarm of approaching mosquitoes.
 After night falls, they stumble across Earl and Junior.
 The criminals unsuccessfully attempt to hijack the RV, and they are tied up and brought along.